matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

-To generate a list of your contract's functions in this format, you can use the `formatAbiItem` method from [`abitype`](https://abitype.dev/api/human#formatabiitem-1), as shown in the example below.
+To generate a list of your contract's functions in this format, you can use the `formatAbiItem` method from [`abitype`](https://abitype.dev/api/human#formatabiitem-1), as shown in the example script below.

 ::drop-panel
   ::panel{label="print-format.ts"}